haimbilia/BuyHub/readme.txt

     => 062221 - Admin UI: Pagination is not working properly while admin selecting the different page numbers on the last page of the table on the whole system
     => 062167 - Admin UI: Hint text is not showing for the "getting started" and "search" while hovering on it at the admin's end
-    => 062119 - Admin UI: Multiple issues are faced while editing the seller's inventory at the admin's end
+    => 062119 - Admin UI: Multiple issues are faced while editing the seller's inventory at the admin's end => 062121 - Admin UI: Multiple issues while viewing the "download files and links" on the Seller Inventory at the admin's end

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect